-Any participant with known food allergies must notify contest chairs upon entering the contest and send a reminder after the contest schedule is issued and before the contest occurs.
+Any participant with known food allergies should indicate on the 4-H connect registration form.
+It is also helpful to send a reminder to the contest chair after the contest schedule is issued and before the contest occurs.

 2. Age.
 Age divisions are determined by a participant's grade as of the current 4-H year.

 Junior Division: Grades 3 thru 5

-Intermediate Division: Grades 6 thru 8\
+Intermediate Division: Grades 6 thru 8

 Senior Division: Grades 9 thru 12

-- \If a team has both Junior and Intermediate team members, regardless of the ratio, they must participate as an Intermediate team.
-For the last few years, District 9 has divided the intermediate category to accommodate the large number of teams participating in this age division.
-In general, the division has been made according to teams that are intermediate only and teams that have both intermediates and juniors as members.
-This practice will continue if feasible. - 3.
-Teams per county.
-There will be no limit on number of teams entered per county for 2017.
-(Please note that this customary in District 9 and will continue as long as is appropriate, however this may change in the future.) - 4.
-Members per team.
+If a team has both Junior and Intermediate team members, regardless of the ratio, they must participate as an Intermediate team.

+3. Teams per county.
+There will be no limit on number of teams entered per county for 2018.

+4. Members per team.
 Each team will have at least three and no more than five members.
-Teams may include a combination of members from the Junior and Intermediate age divisions; however the combined team must compete in the Intermediate age division.
+Teams may include a combination of members from the Junior and Intermediate age divisions.
 Senior teams may not include members from any other age division.
-See rule #2 for age divisions.

-\ Teams can express a preference for which day they would like to participate.

-\Adjustments to schedule, divisions/categories, and award determination will be made according to the number of teams entered in each age division

-- 5. Substitution of team members.
+5. Substitution of team members.
 Substitution of team members should be made only if necessary.
 Only the same number of 4-H members registered for the district contest will be eligible to participate at the district level.
 No more than two team members may be substituted, up to the day of the Food Challenge.
-A team may participate with fewer members that registered as long as there are at least 3 members participating. - 6.
-Entry fee.
+A team may participate with fewer members that registered as long as there are at least 3 members participating.

+6. Entry fee.
 Each participant will be required to pay a registration fee to cover the cost of ingredients and awards for the contest.
-Registration and fees are due on 4-H Connect. - 7.
-Food categories.
+Registration and fees are due on 4-H Connect.

+7. Food categories.
 There are four possible food categories in each age division: Main Dish, Fruits and Vegetables, Bread and Cereal, and Nutritious Snacks.
 Teams will be randomly assigned to a category.
 Assignments will not be announced until the official start of the contest.
-It is also possible all groups will have the same category and similar ingredients and with variable options for their recipe creation choices. - 8.
-Attire.
+It is also possible all groups will have the same food category.

+8. Attire.
 Aprons and hair coverings are not required.
-Each team will have the option of wearing coordinated clothing, aprons or hair coverings, but it is not required. - 9.
-Resource materials provided at contest.
+Each team will have the option of wearing coordinated clothing, aprons or hair coverings, but it is not required.

+9. Resource materials provided at contest.
 Resource materials will be provided for each team at the contest.
-These include Choose MyPlate- 10 Tips for a Great Plate, FightBac, Nutrient Needs at a Glance, Cooking Food Safely is a Matter of Degrees, Altering Recipes for Good Health, Food Challenge Worksheet, and copies of grocery receipts (or an official price list).
+These include MyPlate-Mini Poster, FightBac Food Borne Bacteria brochure, Nutrient Needs at a Glance, Cooking Food Safely is a Matter of Degrees, Altering Recipes for Good Health, Food Challenge Worksheet, and copies of grocery receipts (or an official price list).

-At the District 9 contest, the "MyPlate mini-poster" will also be available (this resource is currently NOT included on the state list of resources; however it has important information regarding food group examples and serving suggestions concepts that are evaluated on the scorecard.
-All teams need to be familiar with this information.
-Teams advancing to the state will need to be especially aware of this information since the resource will not be available at the state contest)

 No other resource materials will be allowed.
 Teams may not use their personal copies of the resources during the contest.

 10. Supply box.
 Each team must supply their own equipment for the challenge.
 Teams may bring only the supplies listed in the supply box section as listed in the official Texas 4-H Food Challenge Guide and attached.
-Any extra equipment will be confiscated until the end of the contest and the team may be disqualified.
-(Junior teams will NOT need to use hot plates or electric skillets).
+Any extra equipment will be removed from the team's supply box.
 For the safety of team members, it is important that all equipment is tested and participants are familiar with use and functions of the equipment.

 Supply boxes and items should be clearly marked with identification of the team/county.
 The contest officials are not responsible for any items not retrieved after the contest.
 Although, one supply box per team is ideal, more than one box is acceptable.
 Teams are NOT disqualified or discounted if they do not have a complete list of supplies; they merely will only have those supplies to work with during the contest.
-However, anything not on the list must be removed before the contest begins.
+However, anything not on the list must be removed.